Intermittent Fasting Calculator

 How much weight can I lose in a month with IF?

 Safe, sustainable weight loss is typically around 0.5–1.0 kg (1–2 lb) per week, or roughly 2–4 kg (4–8 lb) per month.
 Some people may lose weight faster at the beginning due to water shifts.
-The calculator helps you pair your fasting window with realistic calorie and protein targets so the numbers line up with this range.
+This intermittent fasting weight loss calculator helps you pair your fasting window with realistic calorie and protein targets so the numbers line up with this range.
+Whether you use a fasting weight loss calculator or a simple fasting schedule, consistency matters most.

 Can intermittent fasting be a bad idea for some people?